lxsmnsyc/the-fighting-game/docs/cards/dodge.md

-# Dodge Cards
+# Evasion Cards

 ## Tier 1

-- Increase Dodge
+- Increase Evasion
-- Reduce Dodge of Enemy
+- Reduce Evasion of Enemy

 ### With Attack

-- Each Dodge increases Attack
+- Each Evasion increases Attack

 ### With Critical

-- Each Dodge increases Critical
+- Each Evasion increases Critical

 ### With Health

-- Increase Health by Dodge
+- Increase Health by Evasion

 ### With Magic

-- Each Dodge increases Magic
+- Each Evasion increases Magic

 ### With Mana

-- Each Dodge gain Mana
+- Each Evasion gain Mana

 ### With Penetration

-- Each Dodge apply Penetration
+- Each Evasion apply Penetration

 ### With Poison

-- Each Dodge apply Poison
+- Each Evasion apply Poison

-### With Protection
+### With Armor

-- Each Dodge gain Protection
+- Each Evasion gain Armor

 ### With Heal

-- Each Dodge gain Heal
+- Each Evasion gain Heal

 ### With Slow

-- Each Dodge apply Slow
+- Each Evasion apply Slow

 ### With Speed

-- Each Dodge gain Speed
+- Each Evasion gain Speed

 ## Tier 2

-- Magic can be dodged by Dodge %
+- Magic can be Evasiond by Evasion %
-- Each Dodge deals Attack damage
+- Each Evasion deals Attack damage
-- Each Dodge deals Magic damage
+- Each Evasion deals Magic damage
-- Increase Dodge per X second
+- Increase Evasion per X second

 ## Tier 3

-- Each Dodge has a chance to return damage (of the same type)
+- Each Evasion has a chance to return damage (of the same type)
-- When Health drops to 20%, increase Dodge by 100.
+- When Health drops to 20%, increase Evasion by 100.

 ## Domain